 Bumble does not knowingly collect any information about or market to children, minors or anyone under the age of 18.
 If you are less than 18 years old, we request that you do not submit information to us.
-If we become aware that a child, minor or anyone under the age of 18 has registered with us and provided us with personal information, we will take steps to terminate that person’s registration and delete their Registration Information from Bumble.
-If we do delete a profile because you violated our no children rules, we may retain your email and IP address to ensure that you do not try to get around our rules by creating a new profile.
+If we become aware that a child, minor or anyone under the age of 18 has registered with us and provided us with personal information, we will take steps to terminate that person’s registration.

-Here at Bumble we pride ourselves on taking commercially reasonable security measures to help protect your information against loss, misuse and unauthorised access, or disclosure.
+Here at Bumble, we pride ourselves on taking all appropriate security measures to help protect your information against loss, misuse and unauthorised access, or disclosure.
 We use reasonable security measures to safeguard the confidentiality of your personal information such as secured servers using firewalls.

-If you ever think someone has had access to your social media password, please report it to the relevant social media platform and change your password immediately.
+If you ever think someone has had access to your password or Account, please follow the steps set out here.
 We cannot guarantee the security of your personal data while it is being transmitted to our site and any transmission is at your own risk.

 California’s “Shine the Light” law, Civil Code section 1798.83, requires certain businesses to respond to requests from California customers asking about the businesses’ practices related to disclosing personal information to third parties for the third parties’ direct marketing purposes.
 If you wish to find out about any rights you may have under California Civil Code section 1798.83, you can write to us at firstname.lastname@example.org.